alexmojaki/snoop/README.md

 Installation is as simple as `pip install snoop`.

+You can try it out **instantly** on [futurecoder](https://futurecoder.io/course/#ide): enter your code in the editor on the left and click the `snoop` button to run.
+No imports or decorators required.

   * [Basic snoop usage](#basic-snoop-usage)
      * [Common arguments](#common-arguments)
   * [pp - awesome print debugging](#pp---awesome-print-debugging)